nehabhalekar18/e-learning-application/README.md

 # E-Learning Web Application

-This project is developed s a part of curriculum for the course of UX Design and Implementation.
-The application is designed considering the visually imparied students and to meet their needs from the user interface perspective.
+This project is developed s a part of the curriculum for the course of UX Design and Implementation course.
+The application is designed to consider visually impaired students and to meet their needs from the user interface perspective.

 ## Contributors